Drug & Alcohol Rehab in Shropshire

 And, whether they’re inpatient or outpatient, nearly all addiction treatment plans start with some form of detox, to physically remove any and all drugs and alcohol from your body.

-If you have any addiction-related concerns for yourself, a colleague and employee or even a loved one, OK Rehab will always be there to guide you on where to go.
+If you have any alcohol-related concerns for yourself, a colleague and employee or even a loved one, OK Rehab will always be there to guide you on where to go.
 All you need to do is call 0800 326 5559.